Henrietta Howard’s Garden at Marble Hill

 In the early 18th century, ideas about garden design were changing fast.
 Until about 1710, formal gardens had dominated for decades, and from the 1730s a new ‘pastoral’ style, today known as the English landscape garden, took a firm hold.
 The garden at Marble Hill is a rare surviving example of a garden laid out in a period of transition between these two styles.
 Even more unusually, a plan survives showing what it looked like in the lifetime of Henrietta Howard, its creator.

-Emily Parker, English Heritage landscape advisor, explains what makes the Marble Hill garden so important, and how English Heritage plans to restore it.
+Emily Parker, English Heritage landscape advisor, explains what makes the Marble Hill garden so important and how English Heritage has restored its key elements.

 Q: When was the garden at Marble Hill created?

 A: We know that Henrietta Howard (1689–1767) considered the design of both her new house and her garden, which ran from the house down to the river Thames, at the same time.
 In 1724 Roger Morris, whom she commissioned to build the house, received payments which include references to creating features in the garden.
 Through the rest of the 1720s we know that Henrietta continued to lay out different parts of the garden.
 A complaint from a neighbour in 1725 indicates that lots of trees were being planted at that time.